Radio Shack TRS-80 PC-2

 Peripherals

 There are a number of peripherals for this Pocket Computer.
-There is a list of them on this Wikipedia page of the SHARP PC-1500(A) (link valid 2024-01-13).
+There is a list of them on this Wikipedia page of the SHARP PC-1500(A) (link validated 2024-01-13).
 The CE-150 four-colour pen plotter with cassette interface is a must.
 It has a carrousel with four small ballpens for writing text and freely plotting graphs.
 Noteworthy is also the CE-158 RS232 and parallel communication dock.

 Various memory upgrades are available for the memory slot at the back of this Pocket Computer.